There are few areas more contentious in health than diet.

 To guide you, we propose that you shift your thinking away from the term ‘diet’ altogether, and begin to ignore any guidance that tries to pigeon-hole you into a certain way of eating.

-in your decision making process - meaning fueling your body with what it needs to perform, recover and thrive.
+Instead, we want you to emphasize the word nutrition in your decision making process - meaning fueling your body with what it needs to perform, recover and thrive.

 We believe that focusing on the following three basic concepts will help you lay a strong foundation: